HandsOnDataViz/book/docs/HandsOnDataViz.md

 report *survival* rates.
 When weighing the risks of a surgical procedure for member of your family, a 5 percent mortality rate seems worse than a 95 percent survival rate, even though they’re identical.
-Furthermore, Spiegelhalter observes that when we supplement rates with raw numbers, it further increases our impression of risks.
+Furthermore, Spiegelhalter observes that when we supplement rates with raw counts, it further increases our impression of risks.
 For example, if we told you a surgical procedure had a 5 percent mortality rate *and* that 20 out of 400 patients died, it seems worse because we begin to imagine real people’s lives, not abstract percentages.[39]
 The best way to counter framing bias is to be aware of its potential effect on our minds and to call it out, as we’ve attempted to do here.

+TODO: FINISH REWRITE….
+Also beware of *algorithmic bias* that is built into our software, ranging from simple examples (such as web visitor IP addresses being converted into the nation’s geographic center) and more dangerous ones (TODO EXAMPLE from Ch6)….
 TODO INSERT AND EXPAND HERE?
 Also beware of *algorithmic bias* that people have built into our computer systems, which repeatedly favor some groups or outcomes over others, and often reinforce privileges held by dominant White, wealthy, masculine culture….
-As we write this, several examples of algorithmic bias and machine-learning bias have appeared in the news. facial recognition across racial groups, or discrimination in home lending. examples:
+As we write this, several examples of algorithmic bias and machine-learning bias have appeared in the news. facial recognition across racial groups, or discrimination in home lending.
+examples:
 <a href="https://www.nytimes.com/2019/08/20/upshot/housing-discrimination-algorithms-hud.html" class="uri">https://www.nytimes.com/2019/08/20/upshot/housing-discrimination-algorithms-hud.html</a>;
 <a href="https://www.brookings.edu/blog/techtank/2020/04/16/why-a-proposed-hud-rule-could-worsen-algorithm-driven-housing-discrimination/" class="uri">https://www.brookings.edu/blog/techtank/2020/04/16/why-a-proposed-hud-rule-could-worsen-algorithm-driven-housing-discrimination/</a>
 Reduce bias by calling it out.
 Do not equate “digital” with